wp-plugins/rssphoto/readme.txt

 Fatal error: Class .SimplePie. not found in /home/username/public_html/wp-content/plugins/rssphoto/rssphoto.php on line 40

 If you receive this error, the most likely problem is that the SimplePie Core plugin is not installed or activated.
 Here's a link to the [SimplePie Core plugin](http://wordpress.org/extend/plugins/simplepie-core/ "SimplePie Core plugin").

 = Why won't any images load from my feed, or why do strange images load? =

 Some feeds have thumbnails in a `description` tag instead of the `content` tag.
-In the Widget settings, change "Pull image from" to
-Description and see if it makes a difference.
+In the Widget settings, change "Pull image from" to Description and see if it makes a difference.

 = I can't seem to get thumbnails larger than X by Y pixels =

 Check to make sure the photos in your feed are larger than X by Y pixels - RSSPhoto uses the image actually embedded in the feed to generate locally cached thumbnails.

+= My feed is valid but has a warning about wrong media type =

+If you get a warning from the [W3C Feed Validation Service](http://validator.w3.org "W3C Feed Validation Service") about your feed being served with the wrong media type, and RSSPhoto doesn't display your images, it may be an issue where SimplePie refuses to parse the feed because of the incorrect media type.
+Open `rssphoto.php` and set the `$force_feed` variable to `true`:

+private $force_feed = true;

 == Screenshots ==